-Mission of the Department of Nursing
+Department of Nursing Mission

-To prepare nursing professionals at the undergraduate and graduate levels who are able to engage humanistically, think critically, act ethically, and pursue life-long learning.
-Graduates of the program are prepared to be competent professional nurses who will contribute to the health needs of diverse cultural groups and promote social justice and equity in New York City, the region, and the world.
+To prepare nurse professionals at the undergraduate and graduate levels who engage humanistically, think critically, act ethically, and embrace lifelong learning.
+Our graduates are equipped to address the complex health needs of diverse communities and are committed to advancing social justice, health equity, and inclusive care in New York City, the region, and the world.

-(Revised 5/18/21)
+(Revised 4/7/25)